fabvalaaah/SerialMQTTGateway/README.md

 This piece of software listens to a (USB emulated) serial port and forwards everything it reads from it to an MQTT broker.
-In my tests, I put a potentiometer on the Arduino that produced integer values between 0 and 700.
-In case of failure from getting values from the serial port, this program switch to a simulator mode by sending random integers (on the same range) to the MQTT broker.
+In my tests, I put a potentiometer on the Arduino that produced integer values between 0 and 700 regarding its position every 500ms.
+In case of failure from getting values from the serial port, this gateway switch to a simulator mode by sending random integers (in the same range) to the MQTT broker.
+For a full demo, I provided the Arduino program and a Node-RED JSON configuration file that can be imported through its administration interface.
+This Node-RED flow subscribes to the MQTT broker, gets the potentiometer value and filters an open-data source to render the result on an live map ("worldmap" node must be previously installed through the "palette manager").
+The data source used for this example is the full set of remarkable trees from Paris (France).
+The map will only render the ones which circumferences are greater or equal than the value set by the potentiometer.

 Usage: It takes 2 command arguments at execution.
 The first one is the IP of the MQTT broker, the second one is the MQTT channel to write to.
 There are default